Perimeter policy

 Additionally, some perimeter configurations may still leave some allowlisted egress paths:

-- For example, while researchers may be blocked from downloading data directly from a Cloud Storage bucket to their local computer, they may still be able to first download data from Cloud Storage onto their cloud environment, and then from the cloud environment onto their local machine.
+- For example, while researchers may be blocked from downloading data directly from a Cloud Storage bucket to their local computer, they may still be able to first download data from Cloud Storage onto their cloud app, and then from the app onto their local machine.
 However, this activity is captured in egress logs.

-- Researchers could also upload the data from a cloud environment in the perimeter, to a non-GCP location like an S3 bucket.
+- Researchers could also upload the data from an app in the perimeter, to a non-GCP location like an S3 bucket.
 However, this activity is also captured in egress logs.

 Create a new perimeter